 Review by Kremena Nikolova-Fontaine.
 Photos courtesy of the artist.

 As an omen of good fortune, every tourist visiting Iceland is greeted upon arrival by cheerful 24m-high steel sculpture of a stained-glass rainbow at the international airport in Keflavik.
-The artist is quite well-known in Iceland, but I wonder how many of the foreign visitors know who she is?
+The artist is quite well-known in Iceland, but I wonder how many of the foreign visitors know who she is?"Rainbow"

 Personally, I encountered Rúrí's name in 2003, when her installation “Archive – Endangered Waters” represented Iceland at the 50th Biennale di Venezia and was exhibited for the first time at The National Gallery of Iceland in 2005.